-The principal non-trade related financial instruments of the Group include cash and cash equivalents, investment in debt instruments at amortized cost, loans payable, long-term debt and derivative instruments.
+The principal non-trade related financial instruments of the Group include cash and cash equivalents, investment in debt instruments at amortized cost, loans payable and derivative instruments.
 These financial instruments, except derivative instruments, are used mainly for working capital management purposes.
-The trade-related financial assets and financial liabilities of the Group such as trade and other receivables and deposits, accounts payable and accrued expenses and lease liabilities arise directly from and are used to facilitate its daily operations.
+The trade-related financial assets and financial liabilities of the Group such as trade and other receivables, lease receivable, security deposit, accounts payable and accrued expenses and lease liabilities arise directly from and are used to facilitate its daily operations.